About the KSO

 In 2019, the KSO forged a partnership with the International Music Festival and Competition, an annual series of events that provide young musicians with opportunities to perform, conduct and write music, while receiving professional guidance from leading experts in the classical music industry, in Canada.

-During the 2020 pandemic, the KSO quickly evolved and, by leveraging digital technologies and the Internet, transitioned to offering live concerts via broadcast and stream.
-As a result, the KSO is now attracting patrons from beyond the geographical boundaries of the Greater Toronto Area and from as far away as the USA, Europe, the Middle East, and Asia.
+During the 2020 pandemic, the KSO quickly evolved and, by leveraging digital technologies and the Internet, transitioned to offering live concerts via broadcast and stream and attracted patrons from as far away as the USA, Europe, the Middle East, and Asia.

 Educating the future audience for live classical music performances is one of the important roles that the KSO plays in the GTA.
 Through various educational programs, courses, and events, the KSO works together with thousands of children, adolescents, students, parents, life-long learners, teachers, educational leaders, public and private schools, colleges, and universities.

 The Kindred Spirits Orchestra strives to change lives through music’s extraordinary power to communicate, inspire, uplift, educate, and entertain.
 Through the presentation of evocative, dramatic, and passionate performances, the Orchestra brings together people from diverse communities, enriching their cultural lives and developing new audiences of all ages for orchestral music.
-The Orchestra performs an international repertoire, including Canadian contemporary music, and offers subscription series at the Flato Markham Theatre, the Richmond Hill Centre for the Performing Arts, and the CBC Glenn Gould Studio, in addition to community outreach and family concerts, educational programs and activities for children, senior citizens, and people with disabilities.
+The Orchestra performs an international repertoire, including Canadian contemporary music, and offers subscription series at the Flato Markham Theatre, the Meridian Arts Centre, and the CBC Glenn Gould Studio, in addition to community outreach and family concerts, educational programs and activities for children, senior citizens, and people with disabilities.
 Through a pursuit of innovation and technology, the Orchestra seeks to reduce the impact of its operations on the environment.